FearTheDeer9/AmortizedBayesianOptimization/memory-bank/implementation-plan.md

 - **Subtask 8.3: Create Demo Documentation (Status: `in-progress`)**
   - **Implementation Details:**
-    - Created basic structure for documentation
+    - Started creating documentation for demo scripts
-    - Need to document command-line arguments and usage instructions
+    - Need to document command-line arguments and their effects
-    - Need to create README with example commands and expected outputs
+    - Need to add examples of expected outputs and visualizations
-    - Required clear explanation of key concepts and implementation details
+    - Need to create clear instructions for running demos
   - **Key Learning:**
-    - Documentation should include troubleshooting for common errors
+    - Documentation should explain both the algorithm and the code structure
-    - Include examples of expected visualizations
+    - Should include example commands for different use cases
-    - Provide clear setup instructions for dependencies
+    - Visualization outputs should be documented with explanations
-    - Document limitations and assumptions of the demo scripts
+    - Need to clarify the role of each parameter and component

 - **Subtask 8.4: Restructure Demos to Leverage Existing Components (New)**
   - **Sequential Thinking Analysis:**